joeberkovitz/qgis-nautical/index.md

 - *Google Maps Satellite* imagery layer.
 Very handy for seeing what areas actually look like.

 - *Current stations* and *Tide stations* providing NOAA predictions.
-Hovering over a station will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.
+Make sure that Tool Tips are enabled (speech-balloon button in top toolbar), and that the appropriate layer is selected in the Layers panel.
+If those conditions are met, hovering over a station will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.

 - *Raster Chart Downloads* show the locations of various NOAA printed charts at different scales.
 You can use these to preview and download charts